shaunchurch/Substrata/README.md

 # Substrata

-A lightweight, minimalist, responsive, semantic grid powered, unstyled, front-end boilerplate and skeleton build and deployment tools.
+A lightweight, minimalist, responsive, semantic grid powered, unstyled, front-end boilerplate with skeleton build and deployment tools.

 ## What is it?